 War and Pieces at Berrington Hall

-Vries has drawn inspiration from the eighteenth century tradition of war banquets, given on the eve of battle.
-He has combined this part of history with the seventeenth century tradition of creating spectacular sugar sculptures that were designed to impress the guests of stately homes.
-'War and Pieces' has incorporated both of these traditions into its final design.
+Vries drew inspiration from the eighteenth century tradition of war banquets, given on the eve of battle.
+He combined this part of history with the seventeenth century tradition of creating spectacular sugar sculptures that were designed to impress the guests of stately homes.
+'War and Pieces' incorporated both of these traditions into its final design.

 " Create to destroy, destroy to create"

-Now this award winning sculpture comes with a unique Berrington twist.
-Vries has delicately threaded the Berrington story into the piece.
-He has used a symbol of a ship, which originates from one of Berrington's porcelain bowls, and printed the design onto each of the sculpture's plates.
+Vries delicately threaded the Berrington story into the piece.
+He used a symbol of a ship, which originates from one of Berrington's porcelain bowls, and printed the design onto each of the sculpture's plates.

 This symbol was originally designed to remind Berrington's visitors of its connection with Admiral Rodney, as were the paintings of the battles which took place during Rodney's 1779 campaign.
 Vries used special lighting to highlight both the paintings and the symbol of the ship to stress the connection of the sculpture to Berrington's past.

 This exhibition has travelled all over Europe and will even stretch as far as America.
 It is only due to our visitors and their enthusiasm with generous donations, that we can continue with our conservation work that make housing exhibitions such as this a reality.

 Due to our visitors and their contributions we are able to work with contemporary artists such as Bouke de Vries to connect the present with Berrignton's past and make it last for the future.